 Anecdotal evidence and research data would suggest that much secrecy surrounded many of the earlier arrangements for the fostering of children.
 Children were not always informed that they were not their foster parents' birth children.
 They may have been told that they were orphans, hence the need to be placed with foster parents or in an institution.
 Often this was untrue.

 Despite these added complications, the fostering or boarding out of a child is likely to have left some trace in the records kept by government and non-government agencies.
-The Support page contains details of organisations who will be able to help with the research process, and offer support as required.
+The Where to Start page contains details of organisations who will be able to help with the research process, and offer support as required.

 Sources used to compile this entry: Glare, Jenny, 'Learning from Past Practice: Maintaining Client Records and Providing a Service to Adults who as Children were in Foster Care', in International Foster Care Organisation Conference 1999, 1999.